parthgajjardev/Unused-Parameters-Lists/README.md

 | `packaging_forwarding_lumpsum_value` |  |
 | `packaging_forwarding_lumpsum_cn_type` |  |

----

-> **List of unused parameters in the API (API Called when taking reference for creating a new ARC Contract) - `customer/arcQuotation/getRFQApprovedRecord`**
+> **List of unused parameters in the API (API Called when take reference for create new ARC Contract) - `customer/arcQuotation/getRFQApprovedRecord`**
 >

 | **Parameters** | **Used/Unused** |